Fox News loses bid for Smartmatic voting-tech company's records about Philippines bribery case

 The indictment accuses Piñate and two other Smartmatic executives of scheming to pay over $1 million in bribes to a Filipino election official to deploy the company’s machines and pay promptly for them.
 Federal prosecutors say the payments were made through sham loan agreements and via a slush fund created by overcharging for the machines.

-Piñate, who has served as Smartmatic’s president, has pleaded not guilty to conspiring to violate the U.S. Foreign Corrupt Practices Act and to money laundering.
-It’s unclear from court records whether the other two executives have entered pleas.
+Piñate, who has served as Smartmatic’s president, and at least one of the other executives have pleaded not guilty to conspiring to violate the U.S. Foreign Corrupt Practices Act and to money laundering.
+It’s unclear from court records whether the third executive has entered a plea or has an attorney who can comment on the charges.

 Boca Raton, Florida-based Smartmatic itself isn’t charged in the criminal case.
 The company put the executives on leave and sought to reassure voters that elections are “conducted with the utmost integrity and transparency.”

-Smartmatic’s lawyers contend the indictment is irrelevant to the defamation suit, which is about election-fraud allegations made by Trump’s attorneys.
+Smartmatic’s lawyers contend the indictment is irrelevant to the defamation suit, which is about election-fraud claims that Trump’s attorneys made on Fox News programs.

-“There’s merely an allegation, which is probative of nothing,” Smartmatic attorney Caitlin Kovacs argued Thursday.
-She suggested Fox wanted to “stand up here and play prosecutor to the jury” and “accuse Smartmatic of a crime that they didn’t commit.”
+The indictment is “merely an allegation,” Smartmatic attorney Caitlin Kovacs argued Thursday.
+She suggested Fox wanted to “play prosecutor to the jury” and “accuse Smartmatic of a crime that they didn’t commit.”

-Judge David B. Cohen denied two similar requests from Fox while the federal investigation was ongoing, and said Thursday that the indictment didn’t change his mind.
+Cohen denied two similar requests from Fox while the federal investigation was ongoing.
+He said Thursday that the indictment didn’t change his mind.

 “It’s a mere accusation.
 It raises no presumption of guilt,” he said.

-Smartmatic is suing Fox and multiple current or former on-air hosts over shows in which Trump lawyers Rudy Giuliani and Sidney Powell portrayed the company as part of a broad conspiracy to steal the 2020 vote from Trump, a Republican and the winner of this year’s election.
+Smartmatic is suing over shows in which Trump lawyers Rudy Giuliani and Sidney Powell portrayed the company as part of a broad conspiracy to steal the 2020 vote from Trump, a Republican and the winner of this year’s election.

 Federal and state election officials, exhaustive reviews in battleground states and Trump’s own then-attorney general found no widespread fraud that could have changed the outcome of the 2020 election.
 Nor did they uncover any credible evidence that the vote was tainted.
-Dozens of courts, including some presided over by judges whom Trump appointed, rejected his fraud claims.
+Dozens of judges, including some whom Trump appointed, rejected his fraud claims.

 Fox News ultimately aired an interview with an election technology expert who refuted the allegations against Smartmatic.